 7. Sensory Chewelry

 A fidget necklace for those in need of some stimming.
 Sensory chewelry provides a pleasant sensory stimulation.
-You can use it to calm down when stressed or in need of a distraction.
+You can use it to calm down when stressed or in need of a distraction, which is especially helpful in the more overwhelming moments of life with ADHD and autism.

 8. Adult Coloring Books